Vikas10102001/Trainex/README.md

 ## Technology Used

-This application is built with React and its libraries.
+This application is built with ReactJs and its libraries.

 ## Requirements